rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 <img src="/0_Resources/Images/1_Salary_Dashboard_Chart1.png" width="850" height="550" alt="Salary Dashboard Chart1">

-- 🛠️ **Excel Features:** Utilized bar chart feature (with formatted salary values) and optimized layout for clarity.
+- 🛠️ **Excel Features:** Applied the bar chart feature with salary values formatted for precision and arranged the layout for maximum clarity.
-- 🎨 **Design Choice:** Horizontal bar chart for visual comparison of median salaries.
+- 🎨 **Design Choice:** Selected a horizontal bar chart to make it easier to compare median salaries visually.
-- 📉 **Data Organization:** Sorted job titles by descending salary for improved readability.
+- 📉 **Data Organization:** Job titles were sorted in descending order of salary to enhance readability and focus.
-- 💡 **Insights Gained:** This enables quick identification of salary trends, noting that Senior roles and Engineers are higher-paying than Analyst roles.
+- 💡 **Insights Gained:** Facilitates swift identification of salary patterns, revealing that senior positions and engineering roles typically command higher salaries than analyst roles.

 #### 🗺️ Country Median Salaries - Map Chart

 ![1_Salary_Dashboard_Chart2.png](/0_Resources/Images/1_Salary_Dashboard_Country_Map.gif)

-- 🛠️ **Excel Features:** Utilized Excel's map chart feature to plot median salaries globally.
+- 🛠️ **Excel Features:** Made use of Excel's map chart feature to visually display median salaries on a global scale.
-- 🎨 **Design Choice:** Color-coded map to visually differentiate salary levels across regions.
+🎨 **Design Choice:** Implemented a color-coded map to effectively illustrate salary variations across different regions.
-- 📊 **Data Representation:** Plotted median salary for each country with available data.
+📊 **Data Representation:** Displayed the median salary for each country based on the available data.
-- 👁️ **Visual Enhancement:** Improved readability and immediate understanding of geographic salary trends.
+👁️ **Visual Enhancement:** Enhanced readability to provide an instant overview of geographic salary trends.
-- 💡 **Insights Gained:** Enables quick grasp of global salary disparities and highlights high/low salary regions.
+💡 **Insights Gained:** Offers a clear understanding of global salary disparities, pinpointing regions with the highest and lowest salaries.

 ### 🧮 Formulas and Functions